 Who can challenge my Will?

 In Queensland, a married spouse, de facto spouse, children and a dependant can make a claim against a Will if they believe they were not provided for adequately by the Will.
 You are able to give notice of intention to make a claim against a Will for up to 6 months from the date of death unless leave is granted by the Court.
 There are strict time limits for giving notice of a claim and issuing court proceedings.

 Are all my assets gifted by my Will?

-No, assets you hold in trust will remain in the trust.
-As part of your estate planning you should provide for who will take control of trusts when you die.
+No, assets you hold in a Trust will remain in the Trust after you are deceased.
+As part of your estate planning you should provide for who will take control of Trust when you die.

 Who will look after my children if I die?